 Planning to visit the Vatican but unsure what famous artwork you should see?
-Don’t worry, we have run 10s of thousands of Vatican tours which makes us Vatican experts.
-Here is what we believe are the most famous paintings that you absolutely positively should not miss when visiting the Vatican
+Don’t worry!
+We’ve run tens of thousands of Vatican tours, which makes us Vatican experts.
+Here is what we believe are the most famous paintings you absolutely must see when visiting the Vatican

 Art is about emotion.
-It is an artist unleashing their innermost thoughts and feelings onto canvas for all to witness.
-It is such a powerful act, that many have been criticized, scrutinized, and even killed just for doing the act.
+It’s about an artist unleashing their innermost thoughts and feelings onto canvas for all to witness.
+It’s such a powerful act, that many have been criticized, scrutinized, and even killed just for making art.

 17. Astronomical Observations

 Donato Creti | 1711 | Oil on Canvas | Pinacoteca

 The Bolognese count Luigi Marsili commissioned this series of paintings to create a collection and gift them to pope Clement XI.
 The idea was to create a strong case for the church to understand the importance of an astronomical observatory.
 Pope Clement blessed it and an observatory opened soon after in Bologna, so his plan worked.